anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: But friendship is precious, not only in the shade, but in the sunshine of life, and thanks to a benevolent arrangement the greater part of life is sunshine.
+Quote: Sustaining true friendship is a lot more challenging than we give it credit for.

-By: Thomas Jefferson
+By: Mariella Frostrup